RobertCPatrona/Calculator/README.md

-# Simple Calculator app with history
+# React - Simple Calculator app with history

 To run the app, use: